microsoft/MixedReality-UXTools-Unreal/Docs/Contributing/DevDocGuide.md

 # Developer portal generation guide

-UXT uses [code2yaml]("https://github.com/docascode/code2yaml") and [docfx](https://dotnet.github.io/docfx/index.html) to generate html documentation out of c++ code and comments and .md files in the UXT repository. #TODO: Documentation generation is automatically triggered by CI on completed PRs in the master branch.
+The UXT documentation build script uses [code2yaml]("https://github.com/docascode/code2yaml") and [docfx](https://dotnet.github.io/docfx/index.html) to generate html documentation out of C++ code and comments and .md files in the UXT repository.
-The current state of the developer documentation can be found on the [UXT docs page](http://hk-mrtk.corp.microsoft.com/_site/)

 Docfx supports DFM Docfx Flavored Markdown which includes GFM Github Flavored Markdown.
 The full documentation and feature list can be found [here](https://dotnet.github.io/docfx/tutorial/docfx.exe_user_manual.html)

-Docfx is not only converting but also checking all used local links in the documentation.
+The build script is not only converting but also checking all used local links in the documentation.
 If a path can't be resolved it won't be converted into its html equivalent.
 Therefor it's important to only use relative paths when referring to other local files.

 ## Building UXT docs locally

-The docfx build files in the UXT repo can be used to create a local version of the developer documentation in a doc/ subfolder in the root of the project.
+Before executing the UXT documentation build script in DocGen/generateDocs.ps1 to create a local version of the developer documentation, code2yaml and docfx need to be installed.

 ### Setup

-* get the latest version of [docfx](https://dotnet.github.io/docfx/index.html)
+* get the latest version of [docfx](https://dotnet.github.io/docfx/index.html) and [code2yaml]("https://github.com/docascode/code2yaml")
 * extract the files in a folder on your computer
 * add the folder to your PATH in your environment variables

 ### Generation

-* open a powershell or cmd prompt in the root of the UXT project
-* execute `docfx docfx.json` (optionally with the -f option to force a rebuild of doc files)
-* execute `docfx serve doc` (optionally with -p *portnumber* if you don't want to use the 8888 default port)
-* open a web browser with localhost:*portnumber*

-Note that on executing the docfx command on the json build file docfx will show any broken links in the documentation as warning.
+Execute powershell script DocGen/generateDocs.ps1 to generate a local version of the UXT docs in DocGen/doc and output any documentation build or link errors.
+This script can be executed with an optional -serve to host the website on localhost port 8080 and display the result in the machines default web browser.

-Please make sure whenever you perform changes on any of the documentation files or API to update all links pointing to these articles or code.
+Please make sure whenever there's a change on any of the documentation files or API to run this script and make sure there's no errors or warnings that will break any existing links.

 ## Linking in .md documentation files

 Docfx is translating and validating all relative local links on generation, there's no special syntax required.
 Referring to another documentation article should always be done by referring to the corresponding .md file, never the auto generated .html file.
 Please note that all links to local files need to be relative to the file you're modifying.

-Linking to the API documentation can be done by using [cross references](https://dotnet.github.io/docfx/tutorial/links_and_cross_references.html).
-Code2Yaml automatically generated UIDs for all API docs by mangling the signature separated by and starting with an '_'.
+Linking to the API documentation can be done by using [cross references](https://dotnet.github.io/docfx/tutorial/links_and_cross_references.html) based on UIDs.
+Code2Yaml automatically generates UIDs for all API docs by mangling the signature.

 Example: